InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

 **Available Roles**[^1]

-`AI Engineer for Interface Consciousness`
+`AI Engineer of Interface Consciousness`
   * implementing SLP-tests to study LLMs and/or design novel AR/VR interfaces
   * requirements: experience in Python/PyTorch/JAX/Unity3D, interest in philosophy of consciousness beneficial